What Is A Meta Description?

 Your meta description may be one of the best opportunities you have to convert that searcher to a client, reader or supporter.

-It has pretty much been clarified by several sources meta descriptions do not directly affect your website ranking in the Google search results.
+It has pretty much been clarified by several sources that a meta description will not directly affect your website ranking in the Google search results.
 It may have some direct affect in other search engines though so we do highly recommend always writing well optimized descriptions that includes a keyword.

 But what it DOES do in the search engines is affect your click-thru-rate (CTR) which has been suggested to affect the “relevancy” of your website to certain keywords which may in fact help you in the search results.

 Basically — the more people who click on your search result and the longer they stay on your website – this may have an affect on your rank.

 Will the search engines always use the description I write?

 Below we show an example of how sometimes Google will actually pull content from your page as opposed to the actual meta description you write – and yes it is annoying as all heck when they do this.

 We did a search for “how to stop my dog from barking” – because well – we have a dog barking problem going on – so if you have any tips on that please let me know!

 One of the results was for the Humane Society and you can see their pulled meta description highlighted in yellow in the image below.
 But if you read it – it is a bit confusing right?